 I am not a commercial photographer, nor do I submit my work to publications at this time.
 The photos we make, however, may help you gain the interest of other photographers who can get you published.

-I currently do not ask models to pose nude.
-For glamour-ish images, I strive for sexy yet classy appeal without nudity—tasteful lingerie and "implieds" are the boundaries—and always within the model's comfort level.
+For glamour and boudoir images I strive for sexy yet classy appeal without nudity—tasteful lingerie and "implieds" are the usual boundaries—and always within the model's comfort level.

 All text and photographs are Copyright ©2010 Kyle D Jackson; all rights reserved.
 No copying or reproduction without permission.